-During the flight if you feel nature’s call, it’d be smart to go before the meal is served since half the passengers rush for the lavoratories the second they finish their last bite.
+During the flight if you feel nature’s call, it’d be smart to go before the meal is served since half the passengers rush for the lavatories the second they finish their last bite.

 Also make sure you’ll be dressed for the occasion.
 Japan’s rainy season is usually from June to mid-July, and the summers are extremely sticky and humid.
 Bring lots of deodorant!
-Likewise typhoon season is around August-Sept. and may disrupt or cancel transportation service for the day.
-The summer high temps can go up to 38C (100F) or so, and the winter temps can be as low as -2 or 3 degrees in the southern half of the country.
+Likewise typhoon season is mostly around August-Sept. and while infrequent, may disrupt or cancel transportation service for the day.
+The summer high temps can go up to 38C (100F) or so, and the winter temps can be as low as -2 or 3°C in the southern half of the country.
 It rarely snows any heavy amount except for the mountains, but the northern part usually has plenty of snow in the winter.
 Autumn is by far the best time to visit Japan, as far as the weather goes.
-For help on getting from Tokyo Narita airport to the city, click here.
+For help on getting from Tokyo Narita Airport to the city, click here.
 From Kansai Int’l Airport, click here.
 Many newcomers to Tokyo Narita just assume they’ll take a taxi to downtown Tokyo.
-DON’T. It’s 66 km and will cost you half your plane fare to get there.
-Take the bus, or avoid the traffic jams altogether and take the train.
+DON’T. It’s 66 km and will nearly cost you half your plane fare to get there.
+Take the 1000 yen bus, or if going to or near one of the expensive tourist hotels, there is the orange limousine bus (though it’s the most expensive way).
+You could also take the train.
 From Narita the Keisei and Narita Express are 2 popular trains used into Tokyo.
-For using the latter a Suica & N’EX ticket is a popular discount ticket from Narita to various places in Tokyo.
+For using the latter, there is also a special discount round trip N’EX ticket (valid up to 14 days).

 Japan is 9 hours ahead of London, 17 hours ahead of California PST (16 ahead on PDT), and 1 hour behind Sydney, Australia.
 Generally jet lag hits hardest flying east, but largely depends on how many time zones you cross, the departure/arrival time, the flight length, and how much you can sleep during the flight.
 Usually the effects are sleeplessness at night or sleepiness during the day (even if you have a full night’s sleep), but may also include malaise, loss of appetite, dehydration, headaches, mild dizziness, or even nausea.
 Some may also have nosebleeds for a few days because of the bone-dry air on the aircraft.
 (A saline nasal spray can help prevent and alleviate this).
 Taking melatonin at bedtime after arriving may help you put your body clock back in sync.
 It would be best to keep a light schedule for your first few days.